-Giuliani’s Studio per la Chitarra is his celebrated work for guitar students, including the well-known studies for the right and left hands, ornaments, and twelve short pieces.
-This is a complete facsimile reprint of the first edition of 1812, with a new introduction.
-This edition is particularly valuable for anyone who wishes to have Giuliani’s original text.
+This is a complete edition of Giuliani’s Studio per la Chitarra, his celebrated work for guitar students, including all four parts, that is the well-known studies for the right and left hands, ornaments, and twelve short pieces, presented as a complete facsimile reprint of the first edition of 1812, with a new introduction.
+This edition is particularly valuable for anyone who wishes to have Giuliani’s complete and original text (some other editions give only parts of this op.
+1).
 It is fully legible for performance, and while it is clearly an early nineteenth century edition, it is easy to perform from and presents no problems to the modern player.
 Anyone who wishes to examine this major work of Giuliani will do well to consult this edition.

 72 pages.
 First published by Tecla in 1984, reprinted 1989.
 This is Volume 1 of the Tecla facsimile edition of Giuliani’s Complete Works.
 Paperbound.
 ISBN 978-0-906953-61-7.